TheJelmega/prog-lang/design/README.md

 A default implementation can be provided which will be used when no explicit property is defined within an implementation.
 If any setter or getter has a default value, all others are also required to have a default.

-An override for a property in a base trait is also supported, this only allows a new default implementation to be defined (which needs to be compatible with the base's declaration).
-Overrides also adhere to the same rule of requiring all setters and getters to be defined.

 ## 7.12.
 Trait [↵](#7-items-)